NETWAYS/icinga-installer/README.md

-# Puppet modules for managing Icinga
+# Simple installer for Icinga based on Puppet modules

 Example on CentOS 7: